iquer/Predis-Light/README.markdown

 ## Quick examples ##

-Basically it is used like Predis for PHP 5.2, but limited to
+Predis Light is used like Predis for PHP 5.2, but limited to

     AUTH,SELECT,SET,GET,INCR,DECR,DEL,EXISTS,EXPIRE,TTL